The hidden logic of why people do what they do

 Less than one therapy session.
 More useful than twelve.

-- The Cheat Sheet & Field Guide as flip-to references
+- Cheat Sheet & Field Guide as flip-to references

 The Anti-Barry Guarantee